alan-platform/alan-platform.github.io/pages/faq.md

 ## What is the roadmap for Alan?

-Alan is actively being used by [Kjerner](https://www.kjerner.com/) and [Applicatiefabriek](https://www.applicatiefabriek.nl/) to build solutions for their customers.
+Alan is actively being used by [Kjerner](https://www.kjerner.nl/) and [Applicatiefabriek](https://www.applicatiefabriek.nl/) to build solutions for their customers.
 Using our experience developing these solutions, we are constantly extending and improving the Alan platform.

 Long term plans include:

 - Improve the generated GUI so that there are even less reasons to go with a custom gui
-- Make custom gui's (on the platform) easily extendible for third-party control & widget developers
+- Make custom GUI's (on the platform) easily extendible for third-party control & widget developers
 - Make todo's the primary driver for the interaction with an application.
 - Improved querying, reporting and data visualization features.
 - Improved support for creating "live dashboard" applications.